-The first bridge at the present location became operational in 1857 before the present bridge was opened for use in 1902.
+The first bridge at the present location became operational in 1857 before the current bridge was opened for use in 1902.

 Pyrmont Bridge, Hotel & Accommodation Darling Harbour, Sydney NSW